automata-network/docs/docs/witness/user-guide.md

 |    **Chain ID**     |           1287           |

 - Ethereum Mainnet and Kovan Testnet are not listed here since they are natively supported by Metamask

+### Apply to get supported by Witness

+We are open to onboard any EVM networks as our first batch of supported networks by Witness.
+The following details are required for us to complete the onboarding.
+The integration only involves small changes in Witness on our side.

+- Chain ID
+- JSON-RPC URL
+- Blockchain Explorer URL (optional)
+- Faucet (for testnet)